kpfleming/jinjanator-plugins/README.md

 Normally there is no need to install this package; instead it should be listed as one of the dependencies for the plugin package itself.

-Note: It is *strongly* encouraged to pin the dependency for this package to a specific version, or if not, a "year.release" version range (like "23.2.*").
+Note: It is *strongly* recommended to pin the dependency for this package to a specific version, or if not, a "year.release" version range (like "23.2.*").
 Failure to pin to a very narrow range of versions may result in breakage of a plugin when the API is changed in